Gezahiegn/Gezahiegn/README.md

 - 👀 I’m interested in IT and computing
 - I’m interested in GIS and and remote sensing with matchine learning and deep learning
 - 🌱 I’m currently computer science instructor at Dilla university ,Ethiopia
-- 💞️ I’m looking to collaborate on  IT and Computing projects and GIS and remote sensing
+- 💞️ I’m looking to collaborate on  IT and Computing projects and GIS and remote sensing also
 - 📫 How to reach me professional

 <!---